shadowlockgh/licentia/guides/bodyslide_guide.md

 With this process you can change your character's body preset, modify the body of new armors mods, and more.

 > [!NOTE]
-> As of version 13.4.1 OBody has returned to Licentia NEXT, allowing random distribution of body presets to NPCs.
+> As of version `13.4.1` **OBody has returned** to Licentia NEXT, allowing random distribution of body presets to NPCs.
-This guide is primarily intended for re-running BodySlide as it is provided with the list OR Adding new outfit mods to your NEXT installation.
+> This guide is primarily intended for **re-running** BodySlide as it is provided with the list *OR* **adding new outfit mods** to your NEXT installation.
+>
-If you want to remove OBody from your installation, there is a [small tutorial](#removing-obody-from-your-installation) at the bottom of this guide following the same process with your selected preset instead of `Zeroed Sliders`.
+> If you want to remove OBody from your installation, there is a [small tutorial](#removing-obody-from-your-installation) at the bottom of this guide following the same process with your selected preset instead of `Zeroed Sliders`.

 These are the general steps to run **Bodyslide** for **Licentia NEXT**:
 1. Create an Empty Mod for Outputs